vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 - Implement pagination
 - Automatically refetch data when **outside of navigations** (e.g. there is no intention to implement advanced APIs such as `refetchInterval`, refetch on focus, etc)

-This RFC also aims to integrate data fetching within navigations while still allowing you to avoid it.
+This RFC also aims to integrate data fetching within navigations while still not forcing you to block navigation with data fetching.
 This pattern is useful for multiple reasons:

 - Ensure data is present before mounting the component
 - Enables the UX pattern of letting the browser handle loading state (aligns better with [future browser APIs](https://github.com/WICG/navigation-api))